NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Globster.md

     desc: "`pf2:1` Tendril +15 ()\n__Damage__  2d8 + 6 bludgeoning plus grab,nauseating-slap"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  1d8 + 6 bludgeoning, DC 22 Fortitude check\n"
+    desc: "`pf2:1`  1d8 + 6 bludgeoning, DC 22 Fortitude check\n\n* * *\n"

   - name: "Nauseating Slap"
     desc: " (poison) A living creature struck by a globster's tendril must attempt a DC 19 Fortitude check save.
 On a failure, the creature becomes [[Conditions/Sickened 1|Sickened 1]].
-If the creature is already sickened, the condition value increases by 1, to a maximum of sickened 4.\nOnce a creature succeeds at its saving throw, it is temporarily immune for 24 hours."
+If the creature is already sickened, the condition value increases by 1, to a maximum of sickened 4.\n\nOnce a creature succeeds at its saving throw, it is temporarily immune for 24 hours."

   - name: "Saturated"
     desc: "  A globster can survive for 1 hour out of the water, after which it risks drowning and suffocation."